Yordan Alvarez Player Props: Astros vs. Angels

 Yordan Alvarez At The Plate

-- Among qualified hitters, he ranks 59th in batting average, while his on-base percentage ranks 24th and he is 24th in slugging.
+- Among the qualifying batters in MLB, his batting average ranks 44th, his on-base percentage ranks 14th, and he is 20th in the league in slugging.

-- Alvarez is batting .316 with one homer during his last games and is on a five-game hitting streak.
+- Alvarez is batting .389 with one homer during his last games and is riding a seven-game hitting streak.

-- Alvarez has picked up a hit in 22 of 28 games this year, with multiple hits four times.

-- Alvarez has driven home a run in 15 games this year (53.6%), including more than one RBI in 32.1% of his games and producing three or more of his team's runs on five occasions..
+- Alvarez has picked up an RBI in 56.7% of his games this season, with more than one RBI in 30.0% of his games.
+He has also plated three or more runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.